Tesla Motors and the Transportation Revolution

 Electric Cars From the Earliest Beginnings

-Despite a promising start in the early 20th century, electric vehicles (EVs) could not really keep up with gas-powered cars due to their technical limitations: low speed limit and short range.
-Throughout the 20th century electric vehicles were mainly relegated to clean-air pilot projects in cities.
-Environmental concerns revived electric power towards the end of the past century in hybrid models like the Toyota Prius (released 1997) and the Chevrolet Volt (from 2010) (in Europe Opel Ampera, Vauxhall in the UK).
+Despite a promising start in the early 20th century, electric vehicles (EVs) could not really keep up with gas-powered cars due to their technical limitations: low-speed limit and short range.
+Throughout the 20th century, electric vehicles were mainly relegated to clean-air pilot projects in cities.
+Environmental concerns revived electric power towards the end of the past century in hybrid models like the Toyota Prius (released in 1997) and the Chevrolet Volt (released in 2010).
 Yet hybrid models, aside from their often unfashionable design, have the disadvantage of excelling in neither of two modes: as EVs their range is too limited, as petrol engines they're too expensive in their category.

 The Tesla Roadster

 Tesla Motors took a more radical approach, betting everything on all-electric cars.
 Elon Musk, Tesla's founder and CEO, stated that his ambition from the start was to build EVs that are more compelling and outperform their petrol counterparts.
 Starting a car company from scratch is a truly challenging project.
 Yet in 2008, just five years after its establishment, Tesla Motors was able to release the Roadster, an EV that excelled in every measure of performance.

 The Roadster was the first serial production of an all-electric car to reach the 200 miles (320 km) range.
 Staggering acceleration (0-60 mph/97 km/h in 3.9 seconds for the standard model) and instantaneous maximum torque guaranteed a new driving experience.